openenergymonitor/EmonTxV3CM/readme.md

 5. Use a [5v USB to UART cable](https://shop.openenergymonitor.com/programmers) to upload the firmware to emonTx.

-6. Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting.
+6. Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting or else configure for serial connection.

 ## Serial Configuration